 In-Kind Donations of Books or Other Materials

-Due to COVID-19 campus closure, we currently are NOT able to accept In-Kind Donations.
-Please check back after campus reopens.
+We currently are NOT able to accept In-Kind Donations.
+Please check back later.

 Potential donations of material about the history of Northeastern California will be forwarded to the Special Collections Department.
 Potential donations of scholarly or general books will be considered using the donation guidelines below.
 The Library must be selective about accepting book donations due to space limitations, relevance to the curriculum and the costs of sorting and processing materials.